William D. Washburn

 William Drew Washburn Sr. (January 14, 1831 - July 29, 1912) was an American politician.
 He served in both the United States House of Representatives and the United States Senate as a Republican from Minnesota.
 Three of his seven brothers became politicians: Elihu B. Washburne, Cadwallader C. Washburn, and Israel Washburn, Jr. He was also cousin of Dorilus Morrison, the first mayor of Minneapolis.
 He served in the 46th, 47th, 48th, 51st, 52nd, and 53rd congresses.

+Biography

 Washburn was born on January 14, 1831, in Livermore, Maine.
 A graduate of Bowdoin College, he first studied law in the office of John A. Peters in Bangor, Maine, before moving to Minneapolis, Minnesota, around 1857.
 There he practiced law, and worked for the Minneapolis Milling Company (founded by his brother Cadwallader).
 His business ventures in lumber and flour milling allowed him to amass a large fortune, and by the 1880s, he was among the wealthiest men in Minnesota.
 Washburn served as the first president from 1883 to 1889 of what was to become Soo Line Railroad.
 He also founded the Pillsbury-Washburn Milling Company, which later became the Pillsbury Company, and was eventually absorbed by his brother's firm, General Mills.